cisagov/dotgov-home/pages/support/support.md

 ## Contact us

 Do you have questions about registering a domain or need technical support?
-We’re here to help:
+We’re here to help

 * 1-877-734-4688
 * <registrar@dotgov.gov>